-“You just sprayed my yard, and it’s covered in giant mosquitoes!
-Please come back and spray again.”
+“You just misted my yard, and it’s covered in giant mosquitoes!
+Please come back and mist again.”
 Receiving a call like this at Mosquito Squad of Greater Washington DC is our worst nightmare.
 It is also something we are not accustomed to, and we take it very seriously.
 We headed out to the house in question that very same day to see what possibly could have happened.

 A Giant Mosquito Infestation

 Sure enough, the back yard was covered in large mosquito-like insects.
 Upon closer inspection, however, they were not mosquitoes.
 They were Mosquito Eaters.
 Often mistaken for giant mosquitoes these lovely creatures resemble a cross between a mosquito and a Daddy Long Legs with wings.
 They are also widely known in the south as Mosquito Hawks or Skeeter Eaters.
 But their proper name is Crane Fly.

 What You Should Know About the Crane Fly

 - Crane flies do not eat mosquitoes.
 They were named after them because they look like giant versions of them, not because they eat them.

 - Adult Crane flies usually don’t eat at all, but their larvae will devour any decaying matter in the water where they live.

 - Adults only live for 10 to 15 days after hatching.